k78ma/quartz/content/3A/MTE 309/Second Law of Thermodynamics.md

 These are used to determine the best theoretical performance of cycles, engines, and other devices.
 We can then quantify factors which reduce performance from maximum.

-## Thermal Energy Reservoirs
-In the development of the second law of thermodynamics, it's convenient to have a hypothetical body with a relatively large thermal energy capacity
-$$
-\text{mass}\times \text{specific heat} = mc_{p}
-$$
-that can supply or absorb finite amounts of heat without undergoing any change in temperature.
-Such a body is called a **thermal energy reservoir**.

 ## Statements of the Second Law

 >[!definition] Clausius Statement of the Second Law